Omulosi/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Http is stateless.
+Sessions provide a way to maintain state across requests and thus 'remember' the client currently interacting with the server, their preferences etc.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    It irreversibly hashes passwords into a form that is hard to decipher.

 - [ ] What does bcrypt do to slow down attackers?

+    it used a key derivation algorithm that makes the process of trying to crack passwords that much slower.

 - [ ] What are the three parts of the JSON Web Token?

+    payload, secret, options

 ## Minimum Viable Product